newsdesk@business-northeast.com

 BNE: "What is the current status of the Jogighopa Logistics Park?"

-Joint Secretary: "The Jogighopa Logistics Park is being developed by NHIDCL, with the state government contributing the land at the old Paper Mill complex.
+Joint Secretary: "The Jogighopa Logistics Park is being developed by NHIDCL, the commercial arm of National Highways Authority of India (NHAI), under the MoRTH; with the State Government of Assam contributing the land at the old Ashok Paper Mill complex.
 As far as I know, it's nearing completion.
-An SPV (Special Purpose Vehicle) will be established to manage its operations, involving all relevant stakeholders.
+An SPV (Special Purpose Vehicle) is being established to manage its operations, involving all relevant stakeholders.

 Additionally, the Inland Waterways Authority of India is preparing a river port on the Brahmaputra’s North Bank, as part of the Multi-Modal Logistics Park (MMLP).
 The project will integrate three modes of transportation—railways, roadways, and waterways.
-A railway connection has been provided, utilizing the old railway siding, while the roadways have been significantly improved with a four-lane expressway from Pancharatna River to the main national highway.
+A railway connection has been provided, utilizing the old railway siding; while the roadways have been significantly improved with a four-lane expressway connecting the MMLP to the main National Highway stretching from the Naranarayan Bridge on the Brahmaputra River to the East West Corridor.
 These developments will seamlessly connect the logistics park through all three transportation modes."

 BNE: "Regarding the Multimodal Logistics Park and its connection to the Jogighopa Logistics Park, how do you see these developments impacting the economic landscape of Assam?"

-Joint Secretary: "In addition to the Jogighopa Logistics Park, we now have the protocol route through Bangladesh, enabling the movement of goods via waterways up to the ports in Bangladesh and the Ganga River in the rest of India.
-Moreover, the East-West Corridor is being connected, along with the completion of the Dhubri-Phulbari bridge.
+Joint Secretary: "In addition to the Jogighopa Logistics Park, we now have the protocol route through Bangladesh, enabling the movement of goods via waterways up to the ports in Bangladesh and also to the Ganga River in the rest of India.
+Moreover, the East-West Corridor is being reinforced with the completion of the Dhubri-Phulbari bridge.

 Together, these developments will transform the region into a major hub for trade, supported by a robust multimodal transportation network.
 This network—integrating waterways, railways, and roadways—will significantly enhance Assam's economic growth by improving connectivity and facilitating smoother trade routes."